javier-fg/node-red-mqtt-sparkplug-wrapper/readme.md

 ## From Example
 1. Open the Node-Red Export Dialog
 2. Select the Examples Tab
-3. Navigate to Node-red-contrib-mqtt-sparkplug-plus, and select the Simple Device Example
+3. Navigate to Node-red-contrib-mqtt-sparkplug-wrapper, and select the Simple Device Example
 4. Deploy changes to Node-Red
 5. Press the "Send Metrics" Inject node to write metrics to the new device (This will trigger a DBIRTH and NDATA first and pressed and a NDATA each time after that)